 An holistic approach to research

-The Agile Opera Project adopts a ‘whole of company’ approach to research collaboration with Chamber Made Opera, ensuring research outcomes align with the company’s varied needs—as an organisation producing art, as a business, and as a company in constant dialogue with its audience.
-CMO’s annual program of creative work is integrated within the project in an holistic manner, and augmented with focussed activities exploring digital applications to support it.
+The Agile Opera Project adopts a ‘whole of company’ approach to research collaboration with industry partner, Chamber Made, ensuring research outcomes align with the company’s varied needs—as an organisation producing art, as a business, and as a company in constant dialogue with its audience.
+Chamber Made’s annual program of creative work is integrated within the project in an holistic manner, and augmented with focussed activities exploring digital applications to support it.

 Four key components have emerged through this process: Digiworks (unique forms of digital iteration), Microlabs (research methodology), Agile Chambers (a week-long exhibition of performance and research) and a digital platform (tools to support the creation of digital iterations).